mamba2410/picowalker/README.md

 ## Building and Testing

+There are a few prerequisites for building this:

-Make sure you have installed and built the [Raspberry Pi Pico SDK](https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-c-sdk.pdf) and can run the simple `blink` program before continuing.
+- Make sure you have installed and built the [Raspberry Pi Pico SDK](https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-c-sdk.pdf) and can run the simple `blink` program before continuing.
+- Cross-compile [PoroCYon's emulator core](https://git.titandemo.org/PoroCYon/pwemu/) for pico and put it in `lib/libpwlib.a`.
+Instructions are on their git page.
+- You need two ROMs for the walker to function, the internal flash rom `rom/pwflash.rom` and the external eeprom `rom/pweep.rom`.
+These will not be provided.

 ### Linux
 It should be as easy as